Home โ€บ Guides โ€บ Beginner's Guide

 Step 7: Top and Bake

-Slide the pizza (on parchment) onto your hot stone, steel, or flipped baking sheet.
-Bake for 8-12 minutes until the crust is golden and the cheese is bubbling with brown spots.
+Slide the pizza onto your hot stone, steel, or flipped baking sheet.
+Close the oven fast โ€” every second you hold the door open, the stone loses heat.
+Bake 8-12 minutes until the crust is golden and the cheese is bubbling with brown spots.
+In my home oven it's usually 10 minutes.
+Your first pizza will probably need a minute longer than you think.

 First pizza ugly?
 Everybody's is.
 Your second one will be better.
 Your tenth will be great.
 The dough itself is forgiving โ€” even a messy-looking pizza tastes good when the dough is right.